davidk/cr2032-tester/README.md

 This board is actually a mashup of Chris Gammell's and Dave Jones' projects.
 The coin cell holder and layout comes from the free Getting to Blinky KiCAD tutorial.
-The part and usage is derived from Dave Jones' µCurrent.
+The TI part and usage is derived from Dave Jones' µCurrent.

-The battery contact area was inspired by Adafruit's Ultimate GPS Breakout (leaving the purple soldermask causes the copper ENIG contact area to be in-set, preventing an inserted battery from making proper contact).
+The - battery contact area was inspired by Adafruit's Ultimate GPS Breakout (leaving the purple soldermask causes the copper ENIG contact area to be in-set, preventing an inserted battery from making proper contact).

+#### Power usage

+With a 1k series resistor and 0805 LED, this board uses approximately 1mA if the battery is left inserted with the LED on.
+Below the IC's threshold, everything takes up 9µA without the LED lit.